Concanavalin A: Structure and properties

 ConA binds specifically α-D-mannosyl and α-D-glucosyl residues (two hexoses differing only in the alcohol on carbon 2) in terminal position of ramified structures from B-Glycans (rich in α-mannose, or hybrid and bi-antennary glycan complexes).
 It has 4 binding sites, corresponding to the 4 sub-units.
-The molecular weight is 104-112kDa and the isoelectric point (pI) is in the range of 4.5-5.5.
+The molecular weight is 104–112 kDa and the isoelectric point (pI) is in the range of 4.5–5.5.

 ConA can also initiate cell division (mitogenesis), primarily acting on T-lymphocytes, by stimulating their energy metabolism within seconds of exposure.

 Maturation process

-ConA and its variants (found in closely-related plants) are the only proteins known to undergo a post-translational sequence arrangement known as Circular permutation in proteins whereby the N-terminal half of the conA precursor is swapped to become the C-terminal half in the mature form; all other known circular permutations occur at the genetic level.
+ConA and its variants (found in closely related plants) are the only proteins known to undergo a post-translational sequence arrangement known as Circular permutation in proteins whereby the N-terminal half of the ConA precursor is swapped to become the C-terminal half in the mature form; all other known circular permutations occur at the genetic level.
 ConA circular permutation is carried out by jack bean asparaginyl endopeptidase, a versatile enzyme capable of cleaving and ligating peptide substrates at a single active site.
-To convert conA to the mature form, jack bean asparaginyl endopeptidase cleaves the precursor of conA in the middle and ligates the two original termini.
+To convert ConA to the mature form, jack bean asparaginyl endopeptidase cleaves the precursor of ConA in the middle and ligates the two original termini.

 Biological activity

-Concanavalin A interacts with diverse receptors containing mannose carbohydrates, notably rhodopsin, blood group markers, insulin-receptor the Immunoglobulins and the carcino-embryonary antigen (CEA).
+Concanavalin A interacts with diverse receptors containing mannose carbohydrates, notably rhodopsin, blood group markers, insulin receptors, the immunoglobulins and the carcino-embryonary antigen (CEA).
 It also interacts with lipoproteins.

 ConA strongly agglutinates erythrocytes irrespective of blood-group, and various cancerous cells.
 It was demonstrated that transformed cells and trypsin-treated normal cells do not agglutinate at 4 °C, thereby suggesting that there is a temperature-sensitive step involved in ConA-mediated agglutination.